Clancey/SimpleAuth/README.md

 		android:windowSoftInputMode="stateAlwaysHidden|adjustPan" />
 	</application>
 ```
-### Dreaded 12501 error on Auth....
+### Status Code 12501 (unknown) Your app signing or tokens are invalid
+1. Check your app is signed with the same KeyStore noted in for your android app [Link](https://console.developers.google.com/apis/credentials)
-Regenerate new OAuth 2 Client id, create the WebApplication kind.
+2. Regenerate new OAuth 2 Client id, create the WebApplication kind.

 ## Native Facebook for Android